jsnedeco/Pisces/README.md

 ## For v5.2 and below:

 In previous versions, both linux and windows were supported. ".net core 2.2" must be installed, and then the uncompressed binary is ready to go.
-See the old fork for  more details..
+See the original [illumina fork](https://github.com/Illumina/Pisces) for more details.

 Example Commnand line for v5.2 and below: